-The Company had a cash balance of \$822,365 as at September 30, 2014 and anticipates that it will be able to raise additional funds at the appropriate time to finance future exploration and evaluation programs.
+The Company had a cash balance of \$644,253 as at December 31, 2014 and expects to be able to raise additional funds at the appropriate time to continue its exploration and evaluation programs.
 Sufficient work has been done on the properties that there will be only limited carrying costs to maintain title to most of its claims in the foreseeable future.